640 South State StreetDover, Delaware 19901

 High blood pressure in pregnancy

-Your water breaks early, a condition called premature rupture of amniotic membranes
+Your water breaks early (premature rupture of amniotic membranes)

-Placental insufficiency, meaning that the placenta can't fully support the developing fetus
+The placenta can't fully support the developing fetus (placental insufficiency)

 You may have this test as part of a procedure called amniocentesis.
-In amniocentesis, your doctor collects amniotic fluid to measure several other lab values.
+In amniocentesis, your healthcare provider collects amniotic fluid to measure several other lab values.

 The results of this test are given as a ratio of lecithin to sphingomyelin: